averkhoglyad/travel-net-system-design/README.md

 - could be seasonality - more users before holidays (~20% users more)
 - CIS audience only (most text must be in Cyrillic)
 - on average:
-	- each user view about 50 posts every day (includes search and looking through the feeds) with 20 comments each (search could take up to 3-5 seconds, view post details - 1 second, loading media - maximum 1 second per photo)
+	- each user view about 50 posts every day (includes search and looking through the feeds) with 20 comments each (search could take up to 3-5 seconds, view post details - 1 second, loading media - maximum 1 second per photo) in 10 locations
 	- each 10th user rate one post and write one comment (max 1 second for both operations)
 	- each 100th user write a new post with ~5 photos (max 1 second for write operations and 1 sec for every image upload)
 	- each 1000th user register a new location

 ## Basic calculations

 ### Entities